 Maybe it´s also a good idea to try if you have enough room to draw your bow or aim properly with your crossbow…

-If any obstructions in the field of view or shot window are found, they must be removed at this time.
+The bottom line is: if any obstructions in the field of view or shot window are found, they must be removed at this time.
 This alleviates the need for trimming when you are attempting to hunt.

 Avoid Letting The Deer Pattern You